 COLOR AFFECTS YOUR MIND

 It’s been known for quite a while that colors affect your mind and emotional state at the subconscious level.
-Reds, yellow and oranges have a cheering effect on you while blues, greens and purples have a calming effect but they can also make you feel sad.
+Reds, yellow and oranges have a cheering effect on you; on the other hand, blues, greens and purples have a calming effect but they can also make you feel sad.
 There’s a lot of research that’s been done on this subject.
 If you’re interested in knowing more, The Teaching Company has a cool lecture series on this topic.
 There are also a ton of articles on the internet about this too.

 Color psychology is quite complex.
 It goes beyond just the simple color-emotion correlations you see in popular psychology articles.
 Your mind has a built-in color bias for familiar objects that can play havoc with your other senses.

 Here’s an example of how color affects taste.
 You may have noticed that sometimes skim milk can have a blue cast.
-That blue color is due to light scattering in a colloid called the Tyndall effect.
+That blue color is due to light scattering in a colloid known as the Tyndall effect.
 It’s what happens when you take the fat particles out of milk.
 We’ll save the Tyndall effect for another post.
-What’s important here is that for most people, that blue tint makes the stuff taste worse that it really is.
+What’s important here is that for most people, the blue tint makes skim milk taste worse.

 A lot of milk factories add milk solids to skin milk to make it whiter.
 Your brain tells you that milk is supposed to be white, and white skim milk will taste better than blueish skim milk.
 No, really.
 Your brain works like this.